Ferries from

 Ferries from Pelagie Islands to Sicily are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Lampedusa to Porto Empedocle and Linosa to Porto Empedocle are popular ferry trips from Pelagie Islands to Sicily.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-The fastest ferry from Pelagie Islands to Sicily is in 3 hours on the Linosa to Porto Empedocle ferry with Siremar.
+The fastest ferry from Pelagie Islands to Sicily takes 3 hours on the Linosa to Porto Empedocle ferry with Liberty Lines Fast Ferries.

-Pelagie Islands to Sicily ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Pelagie Islands to Sicily ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.